Monday, 25 February 2008

 I started reading the METAEFFICIENT blog over the last few days and although it suffers from a lack of editing, it has a lot of great and usually practical information for people interested in efficient design and bringing some of it into their home.

-The two things that most interested me were a post on low-flow shower heads (
+The two things that most interested me were a post on low-flow shower heads (here), and low-flow toilets.

 While I think the low-flow showerhead post is good, I would like to add a little about what I found out about toilets...